Temytopeariyo/Salary-Survey-Report/README.md

 The data used for this project was from IJAN Tutor Dataset.

 ### Task
-* Industry that pay Most:
-•	Analyze and compare average salaries across different industries.
-•	Visualize industry-wise salary distributions.
+* Industry that pay Most: Analyze and compare average salaries across different industries and Visualize industry-wise salary distributions.

-* Salary growth with years of experience.
-•	Explore how salaries change with increasing years of experience.
-•	Identify trends in salary growth over the years.
+* Salary growth with years of experience: Explore how salaries change with increasing years of experience and Identify trends in salary growth over the years.

 * Artist Most streamed track and total streams Correlation: Exploring correlations between tracks and number of streams.

 * Top 5 most streamed tracks and the artists: Top N (5) most streamed tracks was recognised in relation to the artists.